The Hugh MacColl Award

 Nomination arrangements: Nominations should be submitted by email to: karen.cambridge@bindt.org

 Nominations for the award will be reviewed by the Membership, Qualification and Education (MQ&E) Committee.
+These should show the contribution to teaching, training, education and professional development in NDT/CM/SHM.
 If there is only one nomination, then MQ&E should vote to confirm whether the nomination is eligible and, if so, to approve the award.

 If there is more than one nomination, then the entries should be sent for judging by a panel set up for the purpose.
 Four members of the panel are to be appointed by MQ&E. Each judge will be invited to score the entries on a point scale of 0 to 3 and send the scores to Karen Cambridge, who will total the scores, and the entry receiving the most points will be declared the winner.